kubernetes/community/org-owners-guide.md

   - `foo-reviewers`: granted read access to the `foo` repo; intended to be used as a notification mechanism for interested/active contributors for the `foo` repo
 - a `bots` team
-  - should contain bots such as @k8s-ci-robot and @linuxfoundation that are necessary for org and repo automation
+  - should contain bots such as @k8s-ci-robot and @thelinuxfoundation that are necessary for org and repo automation
 - an `owners` team
   - should be populated by everyone who has `owner` privileges to the org